jpvalero/UMU-FDI-6G-CLOUD/README.md

 # UMU-FDI-6G-CLOUD
-This repository contains the files used for the 6G-CLOUD mid-term demonstrator.
+This repository contains the files used for the 6G-CLOUD mid-term demonstrator by FDI and UMU.

 ## Title
 AI-Driven Self-Healing Operations for Energy-Efficient Dynamic Server (De-)Activation